Baseball Coaching Staff

 Jordyn Perry

-Jordyn Perry begins his first season on staff at Bellevue in 2022-23.
+Jordyn Perry embarks on his second season on staff at Bellevue.
 Perry arrives from Green River College, whose program was discontinued following the 2022 season.
-Perry is no stranger to the local baseball scene with over 10 years of experience in the college, high school, and summer ball programs.
+Perry is no stranger to the local baseball scene with over 11 years of experience in the college, high school, and summer ball programs.

-Perry will serve in a variety of capacities including working with the catchers, assisting in the strength and conditioning program, and heading up all tech-related aspects of the program.
+Perry will continue to serve in a variety of capacities including working with the catchers, assisting in the strength and conditioning program, and heading up all tech-related aspects of the program.
+Perry was instrumental for Bellevue’s success in the 2023 campaign, designing his own pitch efficiency chart program which helped on the development side for the ‘dogs.
 At Green River, Perry was thrown into the interim head coach role and was in charge of nearly every aspect of the program for much of the year last season.
 Jordyn brings experience working with catchers, pitchers, outfielders, coaching both third and first base, and recruitment.

-Perry is also the head of pitching instruction for Diamond Sports Training Facility and coaches the U-16 team.
+Perry is also the head of pitching instruction for Diamond Sports Training Facility and coaches the U-15 team.